

 What is artificial intelligence?

 Artificial intelligence (AI) refers to computer systems that are able to perform tasks that usually require human intelligence.
-There are different types of AI in use today.

 Artificial narrow intelligence and Artificial general intelligence keyboard_arrow_up